 It is an offence

-• To produce, sell, deliver from any premises any mineral oil other than additives, any chargeable mineral oil tax unless the person hold a licence
+- To produce, sell, or deliver from any premises any mineral oil other than additives, any chargeable mineral oil tax unless the person holds a licence

-• Keeping prohibited good at any lands or premises
+- Keeping prohibited goods at any lands or premises

 A mineral oil trader licence holder or applicant must comply with excise law relating to the production, sale and delivery, keeping and delivery of mineral oil.

-Finance Act 2012 makes a number of amendments to Chapter 1 of Part 2 of the Finance Act 1999, which provides for Mineral Oil Tax.
+The Finance Act 2012 makes several amendments to Chapter 1 of Part 2 of the Finance Act 1999, which provides for the Mineral Oil Tax.

 In the case of recycled mineral oil, the tax is chargeable at the appropriate rate in accordance with usage, and that liability is not confined, as at present, to such oil that is suitable for use as auto-fuel.